German shares lead Europe lower as concerns over Ukraine mount

 * Dow up 0.05 pct, S&P 500 down 0.14 pct, Nasdaq down 0.08 pct (Updates to mid-afternoon, changes byline)

-EDINBURGH, Aug 6 European shares fell on Wednesday, led by German equities after a resurgence in tension in Ukraine and some weaker-than-expected earnings reports.
+EDINBURGH Aug 6 European shares fell in early deals on Wednesday, with appetite for equities knocked back by a resurgence in geopolitical tension over Ukraine and some weaker than expected earnings reports.

 Equities fell after reports that Russian troops were massing at the eastern Ukrainian border, where pro-Moscow rebels are in conflict with the Ukrainian government - ratcheting up geopolitical tension in the region.